SeanNaren/deepspeech.torch/README.md

 ```
 Restart the terminal for changes to take effect.

-For CUDA implementation (make sure to install these via luarocks first b efore installing the warp-ctc library):
+For CUDA implementation (make sure to install these via luarocks first before installing the warp-ctc library):
 ```
 luarocks install cutorch
 luarocks install cunn